-- (a) A member organization shall submit the trade data specified below in automated format as may be prescribed by the Exchange from time to time.
-This information shall be supplied with respect to any transaction or transactions that are the subject of a request for information made by the Exchange. - (b) If the transaction was a proprietary transaction effected or caused to be effected by the member organization for any account in which such member organization or covered person is directly or indirectly interested, such member organization shall submit or cause to be submitted the following information: - (1) Clearing house number, or alpha symbol as used by the member organization submitting the data; - (2) Clearing house number(s), or alpha symbol(s) as may be used from time to time, of the member organization(s) on the opposite side of the transaction; - (3) Identifying symbol assigned to the security; - (4) Date transaction was executed; - (5) Number of shares, or quantity of bonds or options contracts for each specific transaction and whether each transaction was a purchase, sale, short sale, or, if an options contract, whether open long or short or close long or short; - (6) Transaction price; - (7) Account number; and - (8) Market center where transaction was executed. - (c) If the transaction was effected or caused to be effected by the member organization for any customer account, such member organization shall submit or cause to be submitted the following information:
+- (a) A member organization or ATP Holder shall submit the trade data specified below in automated format as may be prescribed by the Exchange from time to time.
+This information shall be supplied with respect to any transaction or transactions that are the subject of a request for information made by the Exchange. - (b) If the transaction was a proprietary transaction effected or caused to be effected by the member organization or ATP Holder for any account in which such member organization, ATP Holder or covered person is directly or indirectly interested, such member organization or ATP Holder shall submit or cause to be submitted the following information: - (1) Clearing house number, or alpha symbol as used by the member organization or ATP Holder submitting the data; - (2) Clearing house number(s), or alpha symbol(s) as may be used from time to time, of the member organization(s) or ATP Holder(s) on the opposite side of the transaction; - (3) Identifying symbol assigned to the security; - (4) Date transaction was executed; - (5) Number of shares, or quantity of bonds or options contracts for each specific transaction and whether each transaction was a purchase, sale, short sale, or, if an options contract, whether open long or short or close long or short; - (6) Transaction price; - (7) Account number; and - (8) Market center where transaction was executed. - (c) If the transaction was effected or caused to be effected by the member organization or ATP Holder for any customer account, such member organization or ATP Holder shall submit or cause to be submitted the following information: - (1) The data described in paragraphs (b)(1) through (8) above; - (2) The customer name, address(es), branch office number, registered representative number, whether order was solicited or unsolicited, date account opened, employer name, and the tax identification number(s); and - (3) If the transaction was effected for another member organization or ATP Holder, whether the other member organization or ATP Holder was acting as principal or agent.

-- (1) The data described in paragraphs (b)(1) through (8) above; - (2) The customer name, address(es), branch office number, registered representative number, whether order was solicited or unsolicited, date account opened, employer name, and the tax identification number(s); and - (3) If the transaction was effected for another member organization, whether the other member organization was acting as principal or agent. - (d) In addition to the above trade data, a member organization shall submit such other information in such automated format as may from time to time be required by the Exchange. - (e) Pursuant to the Rule 9600 Series, the Exchange may exempt a member from the requirement that the data prescribed in paragraphs (b) through (d) above be submitted to the Exchange in an automated format for good cause shown.
+- (d) In addition to the above trade data, a member organization or ATP Holder shall submit such other information in such automated format as may from time to time be required by the Exchange. - (e) Pursuant to the Rule 9600 Series, the Exchange may exempt a member from the requirement that the data prescribed in paragraphs (b) through (d) above be submitted to the Exchange in an automated format for good cause shown.